ywcheong/prepare/README.md

         └── random_hand.py
 ```

-Open the root path of your project in a terminal, and run the following.
+Open the root path of your project in a terminal and run:

 ```bash
 $ prepare src/service > prompt-service.md